polymathematics/fetco/README.md

 a new kind of radio that brings seredipity back to music and podcast discovery. simply scan the airwaves to get dropped into wonderful music or conversations. connects to your spotify so that every station is always perfectly suited for you. uses listen notes api for fetching podcasts.
 <img width="663" alt="Screenshot 2024-07-09 at 8 24 34 AM" src="https://github.com/polymathematics/fetco/assets/58536863/64a2724f-8ec2-49fa-9978-91bd7af6c61e">
 # roadmap
+- automatically reauthorize after an hour instead of requiring user to refresh browser
 - RSS support for keeping podcasts up to date
 - info cards for getting more info about what you are hearing
 - add ads